filipe19/filipe_alves_embarcatech_HBr_2025/projects/week_7/unity_test_adc_temperature/README.md

 ## **Contributions**
 Feel free to:
--Report bugs
+Report bugs
--Open feature requests
+Open feature requests
--Contribute new test cases
+Contribute new test cases

 ## **License**
 MIT License - see the LICENSE file for details.